 Road 67b forms part of Iter XI running between Deva and Segontium as recorded in the Antonine Itinerary.
 Margary (1957, 354-6) suggests a general route to Tal-y-Cafn.
 This was traced in detail by the OS field investigators (OS linear files RR67b 1963-1964).
 A series of slight features were traced from Rhyd-loyw to Cae-gwyn quay (Map 7).
 The route was summarised by G Stanhope-Lovell the senior OS surveyor as follows: "The proposed course west of SH 935745 is a tortuous one, and although evidence is strongly suggestive in places, it nowhere amounts to proof.
-Claims to recognisable remains (extant or on A.P.s) are in all cases challengeable.
-The investigation was very thorough, and the course is almost certainly the best that can be deduced from topography, surface features and A.P.s, but on the present evidence it is no more than hypothetical".
+Claims to recognisable remains (extant or on APs) are in all cases challengeable.
+The investigation was very thorough, and the course is almost certainly the best that can be deduced from topography, surface features and APs but on the present evidence it is no more than hypothetical".
+Much of this route was re-examined during the present project.
+It runs almost exclusively through heavily improved pasture and the visible earthworks are all very low and eroded.
+A zigzag near Rhyd-loyw is fairly convincing but the route must still be seen as hypothetical.

 The line of this road can probably be classified as 'proposed'.
-It has clearly been studied in some detail but further information could perhaps be gained from parch-mark evidence and limited excavation.
+It has been studied in some detail but further information could perhaps be gained from parch-mark evidence and limited excavation.